wunnle/webpack-boilerplate/README.md

 ## Getting started

-Clone the repo and install dependencies with:
+Clone the repo and to install dependencies, run:

 #### `npm install` or `yarn`